Alternative finance

 A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 In the wake of the financial crisis of 2008, many small and medium-sized enterprises (SMEs) in need of bank financing found that credit institutions became increasingly risk-averse, making access to traditional financing difficult.
-The fallout from the recent pandemic continues, but it is certain that in the very uncertain post-Covid world, banks will have the same attitude.
-Fortunately, in recent years, the number of fundraising channels has multiplied and banks are no longer the only recourse in terms of financing.
+In the very uncertain post-Covid world, banks will have the same attitude.
+Fortunately, in recent years, the number of alternative fundraising channels has multiplied and banks are no longer the only recourse in terms of financing.
 Thus, since the mid-2000s, new participatory financing methods have evolved, resulting from the dual effect of technological innovations brought about by the growth of financial start-ups, but also from the rise of a so-called solidarity economy.
-There are several types of participatory financing.
-The definition given by Financement Participatif France (FPF) is as follows: “Participatory financing is a fundraising tool operated via an Internet platform that allows a group of contributors to collectively choose to finance identified projects directly and in a traceable manner.”:

 • Crowdfunding is a mechanism whose objective is to collect funds from multiple sources through an Internet platform to finance a project.
 Two sides are involved in a crowdfunding operation: The investors who invest in a project, and the project owner who does not have the necessary funds to implement it;